murilojcavalcanti/TheCleanersCompany/README.md

 ### Escopo do projeto

-São requisitos obrigatórios do projeto
+São requisitos obrigatórios do projeto:

-* A entrega de:
+* A entrega de
+  *

 * Está fora do escopo: